-Fast forward to 2018, and travel to Tasmania is booming.
-What was once a state that only came alive in summer with the finish of the iconic Sydney to Hobart Yacht Race, now boasts a year-round calendar of broad ranging events, attracting everyone from hipsters, backpackers, foodies and anyone else who feels left out at dinner parties because they haven’t been to MONA.
+Fast forward and travel to Tasmania is booming.
+What was once a state that only came alive in summer, with the finish of the iconic Sydney to Hobart Yacht Race, now boasts a year-round calendar of broad-ranging events, attracting hipsters, backpackers, foodies and anyone else who feels left out at dinner parties because they haven’t been to MONA.

 This is the term locals use to explain the explosion of interest in the island state.
-In fact, the founder of the Museum of Old and New Art (MONA) David Walsh, a long-haired arts patron from the working-class northern suburbs of Hobart, is often referred to as Tasmania’s unofficial leader.
+The owner and founder of the Museum of Old and New Art (MONA), David Walsh, a long-haired arts patron from the working-class northern suburbs of Hobart, is often referred to as Tasmania’s unofficial leader.

-While once Tasmanians hibernated during the bitterly cold and long winter another brainchild of Walsh, Dark MOFO has lured them out of their homes alongside thousands of interstate and international visitors celebrating the Southern Hemisphere’s winter solstice with musical acts, art installations, food, artisan beers and spirits.
+While Tasmanians once hibernated during the bitterly cold, long winters, Dark MOFO (another offering from David Walsh) has lured them out of their homes alongside thousands of interstate and international visitors celebrating the Southern Hemisphere’s winter solstice with events spanning musical acts, art installations, food, and artisan beers and spirits.
 The festival wraps up with a nude swim, where shrinkage is guaranteed as the temperature struggles to get into double figures in the early morning.

 If you want to escape the crowds, but still love getting amongst the vibe, get yourself to Golconda in the state’s remote northeast.
 For two nights and three days in March, the 50-acre private property opens its gates for the Panama Festival.
 Don’t be fooled by the location, you won’t find a bush band banging a Mendoza on the main stage.
-This year’s line-up included Sampa the Great, a spoken word poet, songwriter, producer and rapper from Zambia.
+Past line-ups have included Sampa the Great, a spoken word poet, songwriter, producer and rapper from Zambia.

-Nearby, but later in the year, the North East Rivers Festival kicks off, an event that started with a single river race 40 years ago.
+Nearby, but later in the year, the North East Rivers Festival is an event that started with a single river race 40 years ago.
 If you don’t mind getting wet and covered in flour bombs, enter a homemade raft or boat in the Derby River Derby and tackle the rapids of the Ringarooma River.
-The festival is now so popular it’s expanded from that race to two full weekends of action.
+The festival is now so popular, it’s expanded from a single race to two full weekends of action.

 Tasmanians are fiercely loyal, so it’s often a surprise to visitors that people in the north are not huge fans of the south and vice versa.
-Whether you are from Hobart or Launceston, the state’s two biggest cities, each argue the best thing about the respective cities is the view in the rear vision mirror as you drive away.
+Whether you are from Hobart or Launceston, the state’s two biggest cities, each argues the best thing about the respective cities is the view in the rear vision mirror as they drive away.

 The rivalry even extends to which beer you drink.
-Take a tour of James Boags Brewery in Launceston but don’t mention the ‘c’ word.
-Cascade is the beer brewed in the south of the state.
-While both breweries are rich in history an ol’ bloke at pub in Hobart would never order a beer brewed in Launceston.
+Take a tour of James Boags Brewery in Launceston but don’t mention the ‘c’ word – Cascade is the beer brewed in the south of the state.
+While both breweries are rich in history, a drinker at a pub in Hobart would never order a beer brewed in Launceston.
 You be the judge.

 While in Geeveston, you can explore the Hartz Mountains, Huon and Picton Rivers, Hastings Caves and relax in the thermal springs.

 When you get back to Huonville, return to Hobart via Cygnet.
-It’s popular among people desiring an alternative lifestyle and is full of art studios and galleries.
-It’s also where renowned former Sydney Morning Herald restaurant critic Mathew Evans first lived when he moved to Tasmania.
+It’s full of art studios and galleries, and it's also where renowned former Sydney Morning Herald restaurant critic Mathew Evans first lived when he moved to Tasmania.
 His story is documented in the TV series Gourmet Farmer which has been credited with luring people to Tassie from around the world looking for a ‘food change’.
-This area of Tasmania has attracted a lot of TV and film interest with the acclaimed Kettering Incident shot here as well as the comedy show Rosehaven.

 The art-deco Star Theatre in Launceston is another independent cinema screening fewer mainstream films.
 Like the State Cinema, it has a bar and café with relaxed seating options.